Canopy-Games/.github/README.md

-### Canopy Games Wiki
+# Canopy Games Wiki

-# This is a placeholder at the moment whilst we explore using Github.
+### This is a placeholder at the moment whilst we explore using Github.

+Mor information to follow...